Soluhh/TDThrones/README.md

 # TDThrones
-TDThrones is a tower defense survival based game.
+TDThrones is 3D survival tower defense game where you have to strategize and plan out the best positions for your towers to defend your castle.